spontit/spontit-api-python-wrapper/README.md

 Traditionally, only applications on the iOS platform can send push notifications.
 Using the Spontit API and Spontit app/webapp, you can send your own push notifications programmatically to Android, iOS, and Desktop devices (without touching Swift, Objective-C, Java, XCode, Android Studio, the App Store approval process...).

+## TL;DR

+1) Sign up at <a href="https://www.spontit.com">spontit.com</a> (you might need to click "Take me to the Desktop version.").
+Note down your username.
+It should be displayed in the top right.
+2) Get a secret key at <a href="https://www.spontit.com/secret_keys">spontit.com/secret_keys<a>.
+3) Get the iPhone app or Android app.
+Sign in and allow notifications.
+4) `pip install spontit`
+5) `from spontit import SpontitResource`
+6) `resource = SpontitResource(my_username, my_secret_key)`
+7) `response = resource.push("Hello!")`
+8) You can customize the image of this notification on the website or iPhone app.
+You can push web content and can push to different topics (topic = subchannel).
+To push to others, have them follow your respective account (e.g. at <a href="https://spontit.com">spontit.com/my_username</a>) and/or topic.
+Currently, we only support topic creation on the iPhone app.
+9) We are constantly working on expanding the functionality of Spontit.
+We GREATLY appreciate your input - feel free to <a href="https://github.com/joshwolff1/spontit_api/issues/new">add a feature request</a> on our Github.

 ### About

 #### What are topics?
-Every user, by definition, is a root account.
+Every user, by definition, is a main channel.
 Each user can create a topic.

-Topics are designed to act separately from your root account.
-Users can follow topics without following your root account.
-Users can follow your root account without following your topics.
+Topics are designed to act separately from your main channel.
+Users can follow topics without following your main channel.
+Users can follow your main channel without following your topics.

 For example, my account user ID might be "elon_musk," but I might want to push about new SpaceX developments.
 I could push to the topic "spacex" and only those who follow the "spacex" topic would get pushed.

 When you create a topic, you only need to specify the display name.
 We create a topic ID from this display name.
 You then use this ID to programmatically push to the topic.
+To get the

 A notification pushed to a topic has a separate appearance than one pushed to a root account (see "Push Notification UI Anatomy").